 Our trusted certification policy

-ReviewerCredits is highly committed to the highest ethical standards to contribute towards a healthy publishing environment.
+ReviewerCredits platform provides a certification service and does not take any role in judging Journals’ editorial or ethical policies.
+The platform is highly committed to the highest ethical standards to contribute towards a healthy publishing environment.

 Ethical guidelines for scientists